-Actual Census (Maryland Manual) 18 Percent of total collection - used to calculate disbursement of Wireless Pre-Paid funds
+18 Percent of total collection - used to calculate disbursement of Wireless Pre-Paid funds

-MARYLAND 9-1-1 BOARD EXPENDITURES
+Maryland 9-1-1 Board Expenditures

-The Department of Public Safety and Correctional Services FY 2021 annual budget appropriation for the Maryland 9-1-1 Board is \$145,686,977, which includes the County 9-1-1 Additional Fee pass-through.
+The Department of Emergency Management FY 2022 annual budget appropriation for the Maryland 9-1-1 Board is \$183,849,426, which includes the County 9-1-1 Additional Fee pass-through.

-The technical nature of 9-1-1 communications has evolved over time to include the advent of computer-aided dispatch, multiple agencies providing emergency response, national standard setting organizations, wireless telephone communications, and most recently, IP based communication and telematics (automatic crash notification) services.
-These have brought about fundamental changes in the 9-1-1 infrastructure, and added training and equipment challenges.
+The technical nature of 9-1-1 communications has evolved to include the advent of computer-aided dispatch, multiple agencies providing emergency response, national standard-setting organizations, wireless telephone communications, and most recently, IP-based communication and telematics (automatic crash notification) services.
+These have brought about fundamental changes in the 9-1-1 infrastructure and added training and equipment challenges.

 Historically, the vast majority of funds are allocated to upgrading phone systems, keeping current with technological advances, providing adequate backup facilities, and enhancing mapping capacity.
-Current phone systems funded by the Board must be IP capable and ready to accept NG 9-1-1 data once national delivery and presentation standards have been established.
-All Maryland PSAPs now have the capability of mapping the location of 9-1-1 callers, when that information is received from the telecommunications provider.
+Current phone systems funded by the Board must be IP capable and ready to accept NG911 data once national delivery and presentation standards have been more formally established.
+All Maryland PSAPs have the capability of mapping the location of 9-1-1 callers when that information is received from the telecommunications provider.

 Should circumstances arise that prevent a PSAP from receiving or processing emergency calls, it is critical that back-up 9-1-1 service and relocation strategies are in place and regularly exercised.
-During 2021, the Board funded several projects for PSAPs to enhance or establish capacity for back-up service and emergency relocation procedures.
+During FY 2022, the Board funded several projects for PSAPs to enhance or establish capacity for back-up service and emergency relocation procedures.
 Referring to the Board's back-up PSAP guidelines, the Board works with noncompliant 9-1-1 Centers to establish approved back-up facilities with appropriate service functionality.
-The Board funded two multi-county project requests to provide for remote call taking capabilities to further safeguard PSAPs from COVID-19.

 Utilizing technological advances in 9-1-1 phone systems and IP connectivity, the Board began the process of expanding the 9-1-1 system to encompass secondary PSAPs.
-Through the use of remote workstations, linked directly to the primary PSAP via IP network connectivity, secondary PSAP call takers experience the same functionality, mapping capacity and data delivery on all transferred 9-1-1 calls.
+Through the use of remote workstations, linked directly to the primary PSAP via IP network connectivity, secondary PSAP call takers experience the same functionality, mapping capacity, and data delivery on all transferred 9-1-1 calls.

-The chart below reflects FY 2021 Board expenditures
+The following chart reflects FY 2022 Board expenditures:

 Туре Amount

-9-1-1 Phone Systems \$15,918,776.85
+9-1-1 Phone Systems \$13,664,979.08

-NG911 Implementation & Service \$15,573,027.59
+NG911 Implementation and Service \$8,633,671.99

-Maintenance \$5,463,149.56
+Maintenance \$7,520,838.69

-Other \$4,773,476.17
+Other \$5,351,312.09

-Mapping \$1,956,749.65
+Cybersecurity \$4,083,473.00

-Cybersecurity \$1,380,646.67
+Mapping \$1,188,873.19

-Training \$346,042.00
+Training \$1,154,734.25

-Total \$ 45,411,868.49
+Total \$41,597,882.29

-\\ Other Funding:
+Other Funding: